This post may contain affiliate links. If you make a purchase through links on our site, we may earn a small commission.

 To do this properly, add quite a bit of salt to your eggplant slices – on all sides.
 Let it set for about thirty minutes.
 Then, use a paper towel to blot the slices and remove the remaining moisture from them.

 Drizzle or brush with small amounts of oil

-It’s very easy to use too much oil or not enough oil when you cook eggplant; either choice could make it either mushy or rubbery.
+It’s very easy to use too much or not enough oil when you cook eggplant; either choice could make it mushy or rubbery.

-If you use too much oil on your eggplant, the fruit will soak up the oil like a sponge, and it will soften too much as it cooks.
+If you use too much oil on your eggplant, the fruit will soak up the oil like a sponge and soften too much as it cooks.
 This is unappetizing.
 On the other hand, if you don’t use enough oil, the eggplant will be too dry and have the consistency of a car tire.

 So, use a silicone pastry brush to apply olive oil directly to your eggplant slices to achieve the perfect balance of oil.

 Yes, eggplant is very nutritious!

 It is a fantastic source of dietary fiber and potassium (which is good for your heart).
 It also has lots of vitamins and antioxidants in it.
 Vitamin A is good for your eyes, and the vitamin C in eggplant boosts your immune system.
 It also has lots of polyphenols in it.
 These plant chemicals help cells process sugar from food.

 How long does fresh eggplant last?